eleaunord/cub3d/README.md

-# 42-cub3D – Our First RayCaster
+# 🕹️  42-cub3D – Our First RayCaster

+*The project was developed collaboratively by Ruddy Russelin (rrisseli) and Éléonore Roty (eleroty).*

-## Project Overview
+## 📌 Project Overview

 **cub3D** is a raycasting-based 3D renderer inspired by *Wolfenstein 3D*.
 The goal is to simulate a first-person perspective in a 2D maze using math, vectors, and digital graphics via MiniLibX.
 This project combines low-level C programming with fundamental graphics and math concepts.